Natural homotopy of multipointed d-spaces: Moore paths and regular paths

 \section{Moore paths and regular paths}

+We refer to \cite{TheBook} for locally presentable categories.
 The category $\top$ denotes either the category of \textit{$\Delta$-generated spaces} or of \textit{$\Delta$-Hausdorff $\Delta$-generated spaces} (cf. \cite[Section~2 and Appendix~B]{leftproperflow}).
 It is Cartesian closed by a result due to Dugger and Vogt recalled in \cite[Proposition~2.5]{mdtop} and locally presentable by \cite[Corollary~3.7]{FR}.
 The internal hom is denoted by $\ttop(-,-)$.
 The right adjoint of the inclusion from $\Delta$-generated spaces to general topological spaces is called the $\Delta$-kelleyfication.

 The notations $\ell,\ell',\ell_i,L,\dots$ mean a nonnegative real number. $[\ell,\ell']$ denotes a segment: unless specified, it is always understood that $\ell\leq\ell'$.
 Let $\mu_{\ell}:[0,\ell]\to [0,1]$ be the homeomorphism defined by $\mu_\ell(t) = t/\ell$ for $\ell>0$.